kdavidmoore/ajax-api-intro/README.md

-# Demonstration of AXAJ and Footables
+# Demonstration of AJAX and Footables

 ## Class project for March 22, 2016